 You must not try to investigate any potential abuse on your own.
 Staff and volunteers are not equipped or qualified to do so.
-If you suspect anything, you should immediately inform your Designated Lead in person or by telephone and inform the Quality Manager at Lambeth Adult Learning who is the Designated Lead.
-Even if you have only heard rumours of abuse, or you have a suspicion but do not have firm evidence, you should still contact them to discuss your concerns.
+If you suspect anything, you should immediately inform your Designated Lead in person or by telephone and inform the Designated or Deputy designated lead at Lambeth Adult Learning Even if you have only heard rumours of abuse, or you have a suspicion but do not have firm evidence, you should still contact them to discuss your concerns.